JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.5.7 =
+Meteor Slides 1.5.7 has been updated with compatibility and security fixes for PHP 8.1.9 and WordPress 6.1.1.

 = 1.5.6 =
 Meteor Slides 1.5.6 includes updated support and functionality for the latest version of the Members plugin.